mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 2. Creating the Input Table

-The input table is created by selecting columns from the base table or creating new ones via formulas.
+The input table is built by selecting columns from the base table or by generating new ones using formulas.

-These columns are added to the result table based on the selection order.
-Users can rename columns as they wish.
+Based on the order of selection, these columns are added to the result table.
+Columns can be renamed by users as they see fit.

-By default, the system will name columns to indicate their source table and column according to the following [naming convention](#column-naming-convention).
+The system will name columns by default to indicate their source table and column using the [naming convention](#column-naming-convention).

-Some options might be available for columns that link to multiple records, like filters and aggregations to help users define which data they want to show and how.
-The system will automatically detect the type of columns and present the available options to users.
+Some options, such as filters and aggregations, may be available for columns that link to multiple records to help users define which data they want to show and how.
+The system will automatically detect the type of column and present users with the available options.

 ### 2.1.
 Adding Input Columns

-To start adding columns, the user clicks on the `Add Column` button located in the `Columns` section on the query configuration panel.
-This action will display the `Column Selector` component in the inspector panel.
+To begin adding columns to a query configuration panel, the user must first select the `Add Column` button situated in the `Columns` portion of the query configuration panel.
+The `Column Selector` component will be displayed in the inspector panel as a result of this action.

-The `Column Selector` will list all available columns and those in use, when applicable.
-Additionally, there will be a list of all formulas.
+The `Column Selector` will display a list of all available columns as well as those already in use, if available.
+In addition, a complete list of all formulas will be available.

-The columns in `Column Selector` are listed in a hierarchical structure based on the links that exist between the base table and other tables in both directions.
-Icons indicate whether the linked records are single or multiple.
+The columns in `Column Selector` are listed in a hierarchical structure based on the links that exist in both directions between the base table and other tables.
+The icons indicate whether the linked records are a single or multiple record collection.

 Links are presented as expandable sections containing the columns from the linked tables.